Approach your magazine distribution strategy in the same way a digital marketer would tackle online content distribution.

 Getting the basics right is important and sometimes easy to overlook.
 A key part of any effective magazine distribution strategy is maximising your channels to ensure your content is landing in the hands of the right consumers.

-2. Identify key locations and events
+2. Identify key content and distribution channels using data

+Using data to identify distribution channels can offer some valuable insights.
 One opportunity is around key locations and events – understanding where prospective audiences are likely to congregate and ensuring that any relevant magazine can be accessed as a way of reaching prospective audiences.

 For one luxury client servicing ultra-high net worth individuals, we used market research and data insight to place magazines at relevant events like the Cannes Film Festival, Monaco Yacht Show, Royal Ascot, Abu Dhabi Grand Prix and Top Marques Car Show as well as the hotels and yachts the target audiences were most likely to stay when attending.